-Where will recreational vehicles and tiny houses on wheels be allowed?
+Where are recreational vehicles and tiny houses on wheels allowed?

-One recreational vehicle or tiny house on wheels will be allowed on a residential lot as a replacement of an allowed accessory dwelling unit, provided it meets certain industry construction standards.
+One recreational vehicle or tiny house on wheels is allowed on a residential lot as a replacement of an allowed accessory dwelling unit, provided it meets certain industry construction standards.
 This allowance:

-- Acknowledges that many people already live in a recreational vehicles or a tiny house.
+- Acknowledges that many people already live in a recreational vehicle or a tiny house.

 - Provides a lower cost option for people who might not be able to afford to rent an accessory dwelling unit, apartment or house.

-Recreational vehicles and tiny houses on wheels would also be allowed in outdoor shelters, church parking lots, manufactured home parks and commercial campgrounds.
+Recreational vehicles and tiny houses on wheels are also allowed in outdoor shelters, church parking lots, manufactured home parks and commercial campgrounds.

 Why only one recreational vehicle or tiny house on wheels per residential lot?